skeole/Penn-Club-Applications/PER/ReadMe.md

 Tasks A & B
 Pros of log file A (csv-like)
+    No need to mark number of bytes
+    Very clear as to what it does: Timestamp, ID, and Value are easy to read ID is not listed in hexadecimal
-Pros of log file B (.txt)
+    Values are listed straight up, not as an endian Pros of log file B (.txt)
+    Because everything is listed in bit form, it's probably easier to write to this file type Ability to store multiple pieces of data together under the same ID, rather than hope they are logged at the same time as separate entries

 Through this challenge, I learned how to better parse data to both reduce variable size, as well as improve processing speed.
 I was able to accomplish such parsing methods to efficiently analyze all the data that needed to be analyzed, without wasted RAM.